conan7882/CNN-Visualization/doc/deconv/README.md

 ## Implementation Details

 - Deconvnet for VGG19 is defined in [`CNN-Visualization/lib/nets/vgg.py`](https://github.com/conan7882/CNN-Visualization/blob/master/lib/nets/vgg.py#L307).
-- Code of example usage of deconvnet visulization is in [`CNN-Visualization/example/deconv.py`](../../example/deconv.py).
+- Code of example usage of deconvnet visualization is in [`CNN-Visualization/example/deconv.py`](../../example/deconv.py).
 - Images are rescale to proper size to git rid of size inconsistence issues when unpooling.
 - Feature maps are first computed for a single image.
 Then pick one activation and set all other activations in the selected feature map to zero.
 Finally this new feature map is mapped back to input pixel space.
 - Weights of filters of convnet and deconvnet are shared.
-The filters of the deconvnet is the transpose version of convnet fitlers.
+The filters of the deconvnet is the transpose version of convnet filters.
-- Swithes are stored during forword pass.
+- Switches are stored during forward pass.
 Reference of implementation of unpooling layer is [here](https://github.com/tensorflow/tensorflow/issues/2169).

 ## Results